gentzkow/template_archive/README.md

 ### Stata

-Install Stata dependencies using `setup/setup_stata.do`.
+Install Stata dependencies using `setup/download_stata_ado.do`.
 We keep all non-base Stata ado files in the `lib` subdirectory, so most non-base Stata ado files will be versioned.
 To add additional stata dependencies, use the following bash command from the `setup` subdirectory:
 ```
-stata-mp -e setup_stata.do
+stata-mp -e download_stata_ado.do
 ```

 ## Build